 ˝The future belongs to those who know where they belong.˝

-We are in an indeterminate distant future in a post-apocalyptic Chicago shielded of by a huge metal wall.
+We are in an indeterminate distant future in a post-apocalyptic Chicago which is shielded of by a huge metal wall.
 A half-ruined city that survived an unspecified war.
 Society is divided into several factions that are distinguished by their color, costumes, but mostly by their traits and personality.
 There are five groups: Abnegation (not selfish), Amity (peaceful), Candor (honest), Dauntless (brave), and Erudite (intelligent).
 At age 16 everyone should undergo a test after which they either blindly follow the outcome (they usually end up in the same faction their parents are in) or go against this outcome and choose another faction (and they lose contact with their relatives).
-Beatrice Prior, the designated heroine, comes to hear after her test that she doesn’t belong to any specific factions.
+Beatrice Prior (Shailene Woodley), the designated heroine, is bein told after her test that she doesn’t belong to any specific faction.
 In fact she could join any of them and so she deviates a bit of the rest.
-She is being marked as ˝Divergent¨ .
+She is being marked as ˝Divergent¨.
 And apparently nobody should know that.
 She feels from the outset as a parasite.
 During the ceremony, she opts for Dauntless, which she worships since her childhood.

-The initial phase where Tris is heading out with the jeering mob of Dauntless, climbing and balancing on bridges while wandering through town and jumping on hurtling trains and afterwards jumping back on flat roofs (yes just getting on and off a train at a platform is not challenging for these daredevils) is still enjoyable.
+The initial phase with Tris heading out with the jeering mob of Dauntless, climbing and balancing on bridges while wandering through town and jumping on hurtling trains and afterwards jumping back on flat roofs (yes just getting on and off a train at a platform is not challenging enough for these daredevils), is still enjoyable.
 Even the tests that they have to endure and the mutual competition that arises is still acceptable.
-But in the end I thought it was a barbaric and cruel faction that throw out newbies, who ultimately have chosen for them, because they didn’t pass the tests.
-The moment a slight chemistry develops between Four and Tris, it goes downhill for me and it becomes a little too predictable.
+But in the end I thought it was a barbaric and cruel faction which throws out newbies, who ultimately have chosen for them, because they didn’t pass the tests.
+The moment a slight chemistry develops between Four (Theo James) and Tris, it goes downhill for me and it becomes a little too predictable.
 The ˝Beverly Hills 90210˝ level was reached without any problem with the glitzy, handsome protagonists and feel-good moments.
 It won´t be long and the merchandising machine will be on track and we are bombarded with all sorts of trinkets and gadgets.
-The next years will once again be filled with Barbie-like stuff, TV programs, PC Games and fashion statements that are related to ˝Divergent¨.
+The next years will once again be filled with Barbie-like stuff, TV programs, PC Games and fashion statements that are related to “Divergent“.

 Shailene Woodley is perfect for this role and exudes a charisma and fragility.
 Her future as a teen idol is guaranteed.
 She will travel the trajectory as a rising star just like Jennifer Lawrence and Emma Watson did before her.
 We´ll just wait and see if her future performances will be appreciated by moviegoers.
-Theo James has his looks and that will also guarantee a high melting level for all the the teenage girls looking at him and who will be floating home afterwards.
+Theo James has his looks and that will also guarantee a high melting level when teenage girls look at him and who will be floating home afterwards.
 His toughness doesn´t last long and before you know it he protects Tris as a real mother hen and winds up on the soggy and corny romantic path.
 Of all the companions of Tris the only one that I can remember is the role of Miles Teller as the terrible enervating Peter.
-When I look at his performance in ˝The Awkward Moment˝ I´m sure that the irritating quality is a personal trait.
+When I look at his performance in “That Awkward Moment” I´m sure that the irritating quality is a personal trait.
 Kate Winslet managed again to come across as haughty and disdainful.
-For the rest it wasn’t really an impressive role.
+For the rest her contribution wasn’t really impressive.

-Ultimately ˝Divergent˝ is an adolescent story with a disappointing predictable plot.
-I suppose the sequel, like with ˝The Hunger Games˝, will be a middle film which will contribute even less.
+Ultimately “Divergent” is an adolescent story with a disappointing predictable plot.
+I suppose the sequel, like with “The Hunger Games”, will be an in between film that won’t contribute much to the whole story.
 So I’m not going to bother to watch it.
 Despite the sometimes extremely professional elaborate action scenes, it all feels as fake as the applied tattoos.